Assistant Teaching Professor of Special Education

 About Laura Seiverling

 Dr. Laura Seiverling is a licensed Psychologist and Board Certified Behavior Analyst (BCBA-D).
 She received her doctorate in Learning Processes and Behavior Analysis in 2010 from the Graduate Center of the City University of New York (CUNY).
 Prior to working for Ball State, she spent five years working at St Mary's Hospital for Children's Center for Pediatric Feeding Disorders in Bayside, NY.
 Dr. Seiverling has over 10 years of experience providing applied behavior analysis (ABA) treatment for feeding as well as other behaviors for children with autism spectrum disorder and other developmental disabilities.
-She has published over 20 articles and book chapters in the areas of feeding problems, autism spectrum disorder, staff and parent training, and applied behavior analysis.
-In collaboration with the director of Penn State's pediatric feeding program, she recently published an e-book titled "Broccoli Boot Camp: A Guide for Improving Your Child's Selective Eating."
+She has published over 30 articles and book chapters in the areas of feeding problems, autism spectrum disorder, staff and parent training, and applied behavior analysis.
+In collaboration with the director of Penn State's pediatric feeding program, she recently co-authored a book "Broccoli Boot Camp: Basic Training for Parents of Selective Eaters."

 Prior to her current position, Dr. Seiverling was psychologist/clinical supervisor at St. Mary's Hospital for Children, Bayside, NY, and taught at Queens College (City University of New York) and Penn State University-Harrisburg Campus.
 She was a Psychology Postdoctoral Fellow at Westchester Institute for Human Development (WIHD), Valhalla, NY.